 A massage that works deep into muscle tissue.
 Remedial massage is deep tissue but deep tissue is not necessarily remedial.
 A massage on only one side of the body (e.g. back – from head to feet) is deep tissue, not remedial.
 This is because it does not address problem areas on the opposite side (front – likely to be causing the back pain).

 A massage for all stages of pregnancy.
 When you can no longer lay on your stomach, the massage is done laying on your back and sides.
 From the second trimester, the right hip should be slightly elevated when lying on your back.
+PREGNANCY massage is included as part of my REMEDIAL massage.

 Hot Rock Massage